-For the year ended 30 June 2019, the total EFTSL increased by 9.3% comparing with the last financial year.
+For the year ended 30 June 2020, the total EFTSL of higher education sector increased by 2.7% comparing with the last financial year.

-2019 2018

-Bachelor of International Business (1) 341.5 365.6

-Bachelor of Applied Finance and Accounting (2) 136.7 97.9

-Bachelor of Laws 63.5 74.6

-Master of Professional Accounting and Business (3) 363.6 391.4

-Master of International Business (4) 91.8 98.6

-Others (5) 77.8 5.8

-Non-Award Unit Study 183.2 117.2

-Total 1,258.1 1,151.1
+2020 2019 Dashalas of International Discipace(1) 271.0 2/15 Bachelor of International Business (1) 271.0 341.5 Bachelor of Applied Finance and Accounting (2) 128.1 136.7 Bachelor of Laws 39.9 63.5 Master of Professional Accounting and Business (3) 326.6 363.6 Master of International Business (4) 72.4 91.8 Master of Business Administration (5) 169.6 70.5 Others (6) 23.9 7.3 Non-Award Unit Study 260.3 183.2 Total 1,291.8 1,258.1

 - (1) This includes courses that are part of the same track, namely Associate Degree of Business and Diploma of Business. - (2) This includes courses that are part of the same track, namely Associate Degree of Applied Finance and Accounting and Diploma of Applied Finance and Accounting. - (3) This includes courses that are part of the same track, namely Master of Professional Accounting, Graduate Diploma of Accounting and Graduate Certificate in Accounting.

-This also includes a small amount from students who enrolled in certain accounting units to fulfil academic requirements for membership with CPA Australia. - (4) This includes courses that are part of the same track, namely Master of Marketing and Public Relations, Graduate Diploma of Public Relations and Marketing, Graduate Diploma of International Business, and Graduate Certificate in Business Management. - (5) This includes all other postgraduate courses.
+This also includes a small amount from students who enrolled in certain accounting units to fulfil academic requirements for membership with CPA Australia. - (4) This includes courses that are part of the same track, namely Master of Marketing and Public Relations, Graduate Diploma of Public Relations and Marketing, Graduate Diploma of International Business, and Graduate Certificate in Business Management. - (5) This includes courses that are part of the same track, namely Master of Business Administration, Graduate Certificate of Business and Graduate Diploma of Business Management. - (6) This includes all other postgraduate courses.